foldda/rda/RDA-Background-Overview.md

 ## Claude AI's View

-From a discussion with Claude AI, it summarise RDA as -
+From a discussion with Claude AI, it summarises RDA as -

 > RDA is CSV extended with recursion and self-declared delimiters, while deliberately not adopting JSON's key-value naming or type system.

-The discussion also inculdes Claude AI's comparison of RDA against XML/JSON/CSV, Protobuf and Avro
+The discussion also includes Claude AI's comparison of RDA against XML/JSON/CSV, Protobuf, and Avro

 https://claude.ai/share/b75c3360-f61d-4216-ada6-422d0ea8a934